-Despite her letter of appeal on the matter, Secretary of State Cordell Hall callously replied that, “Hall could become a fine career girl in the Consular Service.”
-Her future was forever changed.
+Despite her letter of appeal on the matter, Secretary of State Cordell Hall callously replied that “Hall could become a fine career girl in the Consular Service.”

 But Virginia Hall didn’t give up.
 Instead, she learned to walk again with a prosthetic leg (which she named “Cuthbert”) and resigned from her clerical position in 1939 in search of a better future.